sensedeep/custom-metrics/README.md

 AWS CloudWatch offers metrics to monitor specific aspects of your apps that are not covered by the default AWS infrastructure metrics.

-Unfortunately, the AWS "custom" metrics can be very expensive.
-If updated or queried regularly, each each custom metric may cost up to $3.60 per metric per year with additional costs for querying.
+Unfortunately, AWS CloudWatch metrics can be very expensive.
+If updated or queried regularly, each each custom AWS CloudWatch metric may cost up to $3.60 per metric per year with additional costs for querying.
 If you have many metrics or high dimensionality on your metrics, this can lead to a very large CloudWatch Metrics bill.

 > **CustomMetrics** provides cost effective metrics that are much cheaper and faster than standard CloudWatch metrics.

-CustomMetrics achieves these savings by supporting only **latest** period metrics. i.e. last day, last month, last hour, last 5 minutes etc. This enables each metric to be saved, stored and queried with minimal cost.
+CustomMetrics achieves dramatic savings by supporting only **latest** period metrics. i.e. last day, last month, last hour, last 5 minutes etc. This enables each metric to be saved, stored and queried with minimal cost.

 CustomMetrics stores metrics to a DynamoDB table of your choosing that can coexist with existing application data.